BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/Tutorial.md

 # VSEARCH Pipeline Tutorial

 This tutorial goes through the molecular identification workflow of a single sample using our VSEARCH Pipeline, step by step.

+For batch processing of multiple samples, follow the instructions [here](Slurm_Instructions.md).

 Recommended computational resource allocation: 8 cores, 16GB memory.